600 Points

 More information

 In the most extreme cases, even your home address can be determined.
-On websites such as wigle.net, you can easily search for the physical locations of Wi-Fi networks.
-Google and Apple use their market power to store the locations of neighboring Wi-Fis through their devices in their own databases.
+You can easily search for the physical locations of Wi-Fi networks on websites such as wigle.net.
+Google and Apple use their market power to store the locations of neighboring Wi-Fi networks through their devices in their own databases.
 Do you operate your own Wi-Fi?
-Google and Apple are very likely to know its coordinates.
+Google and Apple are very likely to know its location.
 Simply because other people walk past it with their smartphones.

-Many stores also use this technology to track the exact routes taken by customers in the store.
+Many stores also use this technology to track customers' exact routes around the store.
 Well-known providers of this tracking technology for stores include Telefonica and 42reports.